-VIII.
+VII.
 APPLICATION FOR EARLY TENURE

 Since it is unusual for a faculty member to accumulate a record of performance that reflects exemplary productivity in less time than the standard probationary period, accelerated tenure is rare.
 However, any faculty member has the right to submit an application seeking tenure during any application period in which they can clearly demonstrate meeting the performance criteria that would be expected during the mandatory review.
-If the faculty member fails to earn tenure in this accelerated review cycle, the faculty member may apply for tenure again only in the sixth year of the pre-tenure cycle.
+If the faculty member fails to earn tenure in this accelerated review cycle, the faculty member may apply for tenure again only in the sixth year of the pretenure cycle.

-IX.
+VIII.
 EPRT COMMITTEE COMPOSITION

 The Engineering programs will maintain a standing committee on promotion, retention, and tenure.
 The EPRT committee will have eight tenured faculty members (representing each program) elected by the tenured and tenure-track engineering faculty members.
-The EPRT Committee will elect the committee chair to serve a two-year term.
+The EPRT Committee will elect the committee chair to serve a twoyear term.
 EPRT Committee members will serve staggered three-year terms, if possible.
 If eight tenured engineering faculty are not available to serve on the EPRT; the EPRT may select tenured non-engineering faculty members from the College of Engineering and Computer Science to serve as a member of the EPRT.
 Every effort should be made to provide equal representation for each engineering discipline in the membership of the EPRT.
 A committee member should be recused from the EPRT committee for the academic year if that member is being considered for a promotion.
 When a committee member is recused from the EPRT committee, the committee will appoint a proxy to serve in that member's seat for the academic year.
 In such cases, the recused year remains a part of the member's three-year term.

-X. EVALUATION PROCESS
+IX.
+EVALUATION PROCESS

-A faculty member seeking tenure or promotion should submit their application directly to their respective Director (or Chair, as appropriate).
-The Director (or Chair, as appropriate) will review the document and prepare an evaluation letter.
-The tenure or promotion candidate will forward the application and letter to the EPRT Committee Chair who will distribute copies to the rest of the Committee.
-After review, the EPRT Committee will then submit its formal written recommendations to the Dean of the College of Engineering and Computer Science.
-The Dean of the College of Engineering and Computer Science will prepare an independent evaluation letter and make their own recommendations before forwarding the packet to the UPRT Committee.
+A faculty member seeking tenure or promotion should submit his/her application directly to the EPRTC Chair.
+The EPRTC Chair will distribute copies to the rest of the Committee.
+After review, the EPRT Committee Chair will then submit its formal written recommendations to the Department Chair.
+The Departmental Chair will review the application and recommendation of the EPRTC, and write an independent evaluation letter.
+The Department Chair will then forward the application to the College PRTC Chair, who will distribute all documents and evaluation letters to the CPRTC members.
+The CPRTC will evaluate the application and submit a formal written recommendation to the Dean of the CoECS.
+The Dean of the CoECS will prepare an independent evaluation letter and make their own recommendations before forwarding the packet to the Provost.